 - Eligibility: Sailors must be enlisted and rank at least as chief petty officer (E-7).
 They must have adequate off-duty time (personal time beyond work hours) to complete the degree program at an accredited institution.
 Classes may be in-person or distance learning.
 Sailors must agree to an active duty service commitment three times as long as the number of months of education completed or three years, whichever is less.

-This program provides financial aid to active duty unrestricted line officers (commissioned officers who can command at sea) who would like to return to school to earn a graduate-level degree during their personal time.
+This program provides financial aid to active duty unrestricted line officers (commissioned officers who can command at sea) who would like to return to school to earn a graduate-level degree related to their naval specialty during their personal time.

 - Award amount: The program will cover up to $20,000 per fiscal year for tuition, course-related fees, and books for up to two years.

 - Eligibility: Officers must be lieutenants, lieutenant commanders, or commanders on shore duty to be eligible for this program.
 Candidates must be able to complete their degrees within 24 months and the degree must meet the requirements of the Navy.
-Sailors must agree to a three-year service commitment following the completion of the degree.
+Sailors must agree to an active duty service commitment of two years or three times as long as the number of months of education completed up to three years, whichever is greater.

 The "kicker" provides prospective Navy reserve sailors an incentive to enlist.
 This money supplements the Montgomery GI Bill, and as such, upon enlistment, sailors must opt into the GI Bill to receive the kicker.